Electrons | Complete notes with short answer questions and numerical problem solutions | Class 12 NEB Physics

 The electrostatic force on the drop due to E is then,

 From this relation, the value of charge on the oil drop can be obtained.
 Millikan and his coworkers found that each drop had a charge that was a small integral multiple of a basic value e = 1.6×10-19 C. From this observation, Millikan concluded that e = 1.6×10-19 C is the charge on an electron.
 If one electron is attached to a drop, the charge on the drop is e.
-If n electrons are attached to a drop, the charge on the drop is ne, wwith n as an integer.
+If n electrons are attached to a drop, the charge on the drop is ne, with n as an integer.
 This is also called the Quantization of charge .

-Q.1 Describe Millikan's oil drop experiment and explain how it suggests quantization of charge. ( See the solution above. )
+Describe Millikan's oil drop experiment and explain how it suggests quantization of charge. ( See the solution above. )

-Motion of electrons in electric field
+Motion of electron in a uniform electric field

-Suppose a horizontal beam of electrons moving with a velocity v enters midway bwteen the two parallel plats as shown in figure.
-Upper plate is at higher potential and lower is at lower potential.
-If V be the potential difference between the plates d distance apart, then the electric field intensity is,Since, the electric field intensity is vertical, the horizontal motion of electron is unaltered as no horizontal force acts on it on entering the plates.
+Since, the electric field intensity is vertical, the horizontal motion of electron is unaltered as no horizontal force acts on it on entering the plates.
 Thus, the horizontal velocity, v of an electron remains unaffected.
 This is similar to the motion of a projectile projected horizontally under gravity.
 The vertical acceleration due to gravity does not affect the horizontal motion.

 If m be the mass of electron, the force acting on an electron is,